 Certifications for Software Engineers

-Professional certification is optional but recommended for software engineers.
-Certification shows employers a level of proficiency and dedication that can help engineers stand out during the recruitment process.
+Certification, while optional, shows employers a level of proficiency and dedication that can help engineers stand out during the recruitment process.
 Below, we explore several popular certifications for software engineers.

 Certified Secure Software Lifecycle Professional